MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 #### Recording layout when call includes three participants

 In a recording with three participants, each participant’s outgoing video (or avatar) occupies one third of the recording.
 During the Dynamics 365 Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams desktop user's outgoing video feed occupies one third the recording.
-(If the Teams user turns off their outgoing video feed, their avatar will occupy one third of the recording.)
+(If the Teams user turns off their outgoing video feed, their avatar occupies one third of the recording.)

 ![Screenshot of Teams desktop showing a call between three people.](media/3call.png)

 #### Recording layout when call includes four participants

 In a recording with four participants, each participant’s outgoing video (or avatar) occupies one fourth of the recording.
 During the Dynamics 365 Remote Assist call, the Teams desktop user only sees their outgoing video feed in the corner of the call, but in the recording, the Teams desktop user's outgoing video feed occupies one fourth of the recording.
-(If the Teams user turns off their outgoing video feed, their avatar will occupy one fourth of the recording.)
+(If the Teams user turns off their outgoing video feed, their avatar occupies one fourth of the recording.)

 ![Screenshot of Teams desktop showing a call between four people.](media/4call.png)